Debevoise & Plimpton LLP - The Inside View

 Firm profile

-Debevoise & Plimpton LLP is a premier law firm with market-leading practices, a global perspective and strong New York roots.
-Clients look to the firm to bring a distinctively high degree of quality, intensity and creativity to resolve legal challenges selectively and cost efficiently.
-Deep partner commitment, industry experience and a strategic approach enable the firm to bring clear commercial judgment to every matter.
-Debevoise draws on the strength of its culture and structure to deliver the best of the firm to every client through true collaboration.
+Debevoise & Plimpton LLP is a premier law firm with market-leading practices and a global perspective.
+Approximately 900 lawyers work in nine offices across three continents, serving clients around the world.
+Clients look to the firm to bring a distinctively high degree of quality, intensity and creativity to resolve legal challenges effectively and cost efficiently.
+Deep partner commitment, industry expertise and a strategic approach enable the firm to bring clear commercial judgment to every matter.
+The firm draws on the strength of its culture and structure to deliver superior work to every client through true collaboration.

 Recruitment